Ragarsh/Google-Search-Ranker/README.md

 # Google-Search-Ranker
-Quickly see how your domain is ranks when compared to its competitors on Google.
+Compare your domain ranking to that your competitors for key terms on Google.
+- Useful for SEO and content strategy